hou-rong/questionnaire/README.md

 Set `Content-Type` as `application/json` in `POST` and `PUT` requests.
 In the body of these requests send JSON object with information about the specific factor.

+List of all available routes of the project you can see in `routes/routes.go` file.

 # Database Details